mrcgrtz/styleguide/README.md

 ### Elements and Attributes

 All element and attribute names should be lowercase.
-Attribute values should be quoted.
+Attribute values should be double-quoted.
 Optional closing tags should be included.
 Self-closing elements should not be closed.
 Optional attributes should be omitted.
 Always include `html`, `head` and `body` tags.

  * No `type` or `language` attributes on `script` elements.
  * No `type` attribute on link or `style` elements.